Ushebti of General Padj-Horem-Hab, Ancient Egypt, Late Period, Dynasties XXVI-XXVII, 664-525 BC.

 Description

-Ushebti of General Padjhoremhab in light-blue glazed faience with blue hieroglyphs.
-Figure in the form of a mummy with a smooth three-part wig, hands crossed on the chest, holding a basket of seeds and a hand plough.
-Simple back pillar on the back.
-Beautiful saitic smile.
-Vertical hieroglyphic inscription on the body: ‘Padj-horem-hab (General) born of Bastet-herti’.
-The ushabti is characterised by a great delicacy of facial features and hieroglyphs.
+Ushebti of General Padjhoremhab in light blue glazed earthenware with blue hieroglyphics.
+Mummy-shaped figure with a smooth three-part wig, hands crossed over the chest, holding a basket of seeds and a hand plough.
+Simple pillar on the back.
+Beautiful Saite smile.
+Vertical hieroglyphic inscription on the body: “Padj-horem-hab (General) born of Bastet-herti”.
+The ushabti is characterised by the great delicacy of its facial features and hieroglyphics.

-Excavated by Gaston Maspero and his restorer Allesandro Barsanti near the pyramid of Unas at Saqqara around 1890.
-Maspero (Paris, 1846-1916) French Egyptologist of Italian origin, one of the most important of his generation.
-At the age of fourteen he came into contact with the world of hieroglyphs, in which he soon revealed great skills.
-It is said that at the age of twenty-one he received from Mariette two newly discovered inscriptions, and successfully translated them in less than two weeks.
+Excavated by Gaston Maspero and his restorer, Alejandro Barsanti, near the pyramid of Unas in Saqqara around 1890.
+Maspero (Paris, 1846-1916) was a French Egyptologist of Italian origin, one of the most important of his generation.
+At the age of fourteen, he came into contact with the world of hieroglyphics, in which he soon revealed great skills.
+It is said that at the age of twenty-one he received two newly discovered inscriptions from Mariette and successfully translated them in less than two weeks.

-D. in Lettres in 1873, he taught Egyptian archaeology and philology at the Collège de France.
-In 1880 he led an archaeological mission to Egypt, which was to form the basis for the subsequent creation of the French Institute of Oriental Archaeology, based in Cairo, in 1898.
-In Egypt, he soon became Mariette’s successor and became director of the Antiquities Service, of which he was one of the major driving forces.
+He received his doctorate in literature in 1873 and taught Egyptian archaeology and philology at the Collège de France.
+In 1880, he led an archaeological mission to Egypt, which would lay the foundations for the subsequent creation of the French Institute of Oriental Archaeology, based in Cairo, in 1898.
+In Egypt, he soon succeeded Mariette and headed the Antiquities Service, of which he was one of the main promoters.